moov-io/iso8583/README.md

 	F4: field.NewStringValue("100"),
 })

 // pack the message and send it to your provider rawMessage, err := message.Pack()
 ```

-Having a binary representation of your message that is packed according to the provided spec lets you send it directly to the payment system!

 ### Parse the message and access the data